askmy-stack/Autonomous-System-Kernel/README.md

 > Conversational chatbot built with NLP techniques for interactive dialogue.

 Explores chatbot architectures — intent classification, dialogue management, and response generation.
-Coursework project from GWU.

 ## What it does

 - Classifies user intent from input text